 You should be able to find Giant Angora Rabbits for sale from $100 and upward.
 If you’re looking for a rabbit with a pedigree, then expect to pay more.

-If you’re looking to keep this breed as a pet, focus your search on breeders who breed their rabbits to be kept as domestic pets and commercial producing animals.
+If you’re looking to keep this breed as a pet, focus your search on breeders who breed their rabbits to be kept as domestic pets and commercially producing animals.
 If you can, ask to visit the mother rabbit and her babies.
 Baby rabbits who are handled regularly from birth will be better adjusted to life as a family pet.

 - See also: Volcano Rabbit